 When I was 20 years old, my plans for my life, career, family, and future fell apart.
 One day I was an active sophomore in college, the next I was quadriplegic in the Intensive Care Unit, having suffered a massive brainstem stroke.
 I could not speak, swallow, or blink.
 Because I could hear, I listened as doctors warned my family that I had as little as 48 hours to live.
 There was nothing for us to do but pray.
 My faith sustained me in ways I can hardly explain, and a year later I walked back onto my college campus on my own two feet.

 Eventually, I earned a B.S. in mass communication from Texas Wesleyan University, along with a Texas teaching certificate in English in 2002.
 Then in 2010, I earned an M.A. in English education from Teachers College, Columbia University.
 Currently, I am pursuing an M.Div. at the King's University in Southlake, Texas.

-After she had taught in a public high school only four years, the Texas Education Agency honored Nika by naming her 2007 Texas Secondary Teacher of the Year.
-Currently, she shares her message of hope and endurance with education, business, and church groups.
-Audiences respond to her humorous and heartfelt stories with warmth and enthusiasm.
+I taught public high school and intermediate grade English for ten years.
+In 2007, the Texas Education Agency awarded me the distinguished honor of Texas Secondary Teacher of the Year.
+Currently, I write and speak full time, sharing messages of hope and endurance with education, business, and church groups across the country.
 Almost everyone walks away with a renewed sense of purpose.